-Finally, Chapter 10 is devoted to the problem of heart rate regulation during cycle-ergometer exercise using both a non-model-based as well as a model-based control strategy along with a real-time damped parameter estimation scheme.
-The model-based control strategy is a time-varying integral sliding mode controller.
-A recursive damped parameter estimation method is also developed, by incorporation of a weighting upon the one-step parameter variation, which in contrast to the conventional parameter estimation schemes can avoid the occurrence of the so-called blowup phenomena.
+This chapter is devoted to the problem of heart rate regulation using a modelbased control strategy and a real-time damped parameter estimation scheme.
+The controller is a time-varying integral sliding mode controller.
+A recursive damped parameter estimation method is also developed, by incorporation of a weighting upon the one-step parameter variation, which in contrast to the conventional parameter estimation schemes (e.g. recursive least squares (RLS) method) can avoid the occurrence of the so-called blowup phenomena.
 The calculated control signals are transmitted to the subjects employing a synchronized biofeedback mechanism.
-Indeed, delivering a feedback signal when the pedals are not in a suitable position to efficiently exert force may be ineffective and this may, in turn, lead to the cognitive disengagement of the user from the feedback controller.
-Chapter 10 examines a novel form of control system which has been designed for this project.
+In other words, for the purposes of effectively communicating to the exercising subject a change in the required exercise intensity, the timing of the feedback signal relative to the position of the pedals becomes critical.
+A feedback signal delivered when the pedals are not in a suitable position to efficiently exert force may be ineffective and this may, in turn, lead to the cognitive disengagement of the user from the feedback controller.
+This chapter examines a novel form of control system which has been expressly designed for this project.
 The system is called an "actuator-based event-driven control system".
-The proposed control and estimation scheme were experimentally verified using several healthy male participants and the results demonstrated that the designed scheme is able to regulate the HR of the exercising subjects to a predetermined HR profile preventing overshooting in the HR responses.
-The results in this chapter are based on the published papers [16, 17, 18, 19, 20, 21].
+The proposed control and estimation scheme were experimentally verified using several healthy male subjects and the results demonstrated that the designed scheme is able to regulate the HR of the exercising subjects to a predetermined HR profile preventing overshooting in the HR responses.